-Osteoporosis Fitness Tips to Improve Posture and Strength Exercises
+Osteoporosis Fitness Tips

 If you have osteoporosis, one of the most important osteoporosis fitness tips is to get regular weight bearing, resistance and flexibility exercise.
 We know exercise is important for our circulation and our muscles, but why are these such vital osteoporosis fitness tips?
-It has to due with bones density and bone mass.
+It has to do with bone density and bone mass.
 You may have heard your doctor mention these terms.
 Following osteoporosis fitness tips and exercises contributes to and helps maintain the amount of bone material in your body and its thickness.
 This is referred to as bone "mass and density."

 Three basic types of osteoporosis fitness tips and exercises are recommended for osteoporosis.
 All three types are required to help build and maintain healthy bones.
-They are:

-- Flexibility exercises
+- - Flexibility exercises for osteoporosis

-- Resistance exercises
+- - Resistance exercises for osteoporosis

-- Weight-bearing exercises
+- - Weight-bearing exercises for osteoporosis

 Osteoporosis Fitness Tips: Flexibility Exercises

-Flexibility of the joints is vital for people who have osteoporosis.
+The flexibility of the joints is vital for people who have osteoporosis.
 Being flexible counts as one of the osteoporosis fitness tips because it helps to prevent injury and pain.
 There are easy ways to improve flexibility including:

-- Regular stretching routines
+- - Regular stretching routines

-Osteoporosis Fitness Tips: Resistance Exercises
+Osteoporosis Fitness Tips: Resistance Exercises for Osteoporosis

 Resistance exercises count towards helping to build bone and they also strengthen muscles.
 Research has shown that applying this essential osteoporosis fitness tip decreases the risk of fractures and increases bone density.
 These exercises are performed by working against the resistance offered by another object.
 Some examples of resistance exercise include:

-- Weight lifting: using weight machines or working with free weights
+- - Weightlifting: using weight machines or working with free weights

-- Water exercise: any activity done in water provides resistance and forces your muscles to work harder
+- - Water exercise: any activity done in water provides resistance and forces your muscles to work harder

 In order to achieve the best results when doing resistance exercises, keep the following osteoporosis fitness tips in mind: